Michael Collins Fast Facts

 1980-1985 - Vice President, LTV Aerospace & Defense Company.

-1985 - Founds Michael Collins Associates, a DC aerospace consulting firm, and is inducted into the National Aviation Hall of Fame.
+1985 - Founds Michael Collins Associates, a Washington, DC aerospace consulting firm, and is inducted into the National Aviation Hall of Fame.

 March 19, 1993 - Is inducted into the US Astronaut Hall of Fame.

-July 20, 1994 - Joins President Bill Clinton and other astronauts at White House ceremony to commemorate the 25th anniversary of Apollo 11.
+July 20, 1994 - Joins President Bill Clinton and other astronauts at a White House ceremony to commemorate the 25th anniversary of the Apollo 11 mission.

-July 21, 2004 - Joins President George W. Bush at a White House ceremony with Buzz Aldrin and Neil Armstrong marking the 35th anniversary of Apollo 11.
+July 21, 2004 - Joins President George W. Bush at a White House ceremony with Buzz Aldrin and Neil Armstrong marking the 35th anniversary of the Apollo 11 mission.

-September 7, 2007 - "In the Shadow of the Moon," a documentary of the Apollo 11 mission is released.
+September 7, 2007 - "In the Shadow of the Moon," a documentary on the Apollo 11 mission is released.

 November 16, 2011 - Receives the Congressional Gold Medal for Distinguished Astronauts along with Neil Armstrong, Buzz Aldrin and John Glenn.

-July 22, 2014 - Meets with President Barack Obama and Aldrin at the White House to celebrate the 45th anniversary of Apollo 11.
+July 22, 2014 - Meets with President Barack Obama and Buzz Aldrin at the White House to celebrate the 45th anniversary of the Apollo 11 mission.